 "City killer" asteroid just missed Earth – and scientists had no idea

-Scientists revealed an asteroid dubbed by some as a "city killer" came closer to the Earth than the moon this week, the Washington Post reported.
-Scientists say they had no idea it was coming.
+Scientists revealed an asteroid dubbed by some as a "city killer" came closer to the Earth than the moon this week.
+The Washington Post reported scientists say they had no idea it was coming.

 Asteroid 2019 OK came hurtling toward Earth at a speed of nearly 15 miles a second, before flying past.
 According to NASA, it was about 45,000 miles from Earth on Thursday.